ebaauw/homebridge-zp/README.md

 The *Speakers* service `On` characteristic is used to join, or leave a Sonos group.
 `On` is set, when the zone is a member of other zone's group.
-It is clear, when the zone is the coordinator of it's own group (either standalone or with other zones as member).
+It is cleared, when the zone is the coordinator of it's own group (either standalone or with other zones as member).
 By setting `On`, the zone will join groups with the target coordinator.
 The target coordinator is set using the `Sonos Coordinator` characteristic in the *Sonos* service.
 By clearing `On`, the zone will leave the group and become coordinator of a standalone group.

-Additional characteristics for `Volume`, `Mute`, `Bass`, `Treble`, and `Loudness` control the corresponding zone attributes.
+Additional characteristics for `Volume`, `Mute`, `Bass`, `Treble`, `Loudness`, and home theatre audio control the corresponding zone attributes.
-Note that `Bass`, `Treble`, and `Loudness` are custom characteristics.
-They might not be supported by all HomeKit apps, see **Caveats** below.
+Note that these are custom characteristics, except for `Volume`.
+They might not be supported by all HomeKit apps, see [Caveats](#caveats).

-Like the *Sonos* service, the type of the *Speakers* service can be changed in `config.json` from the default `Switch`.
+Like the *Sonos* service, the type of the *Speakers* service can be changed in `config.json` from the default `Switch`, as well as the type of characteristic used for volume, see [Configuration](#configuration).

 ### Command-Line Tool
 Homebridge ZP includes a command-line tool, `zp`, to interact with your Sonos Zone Players from the command line.